Rhode Island Distracted Driving Accident Lawyer

 - reading maps.

-Car Accidents Caused by Texting and Driving
+Car Accidents Caused By Texting And Driving

 One of the most recognized cell phone distractions involves talking or texting while driving.
 Distracted driving has reached epidemic levels in Providence and across the country.
 At any given moment in the United States, there are 660,000 vehicles driven by someone using a hand-held cell phone.
-Each day, more than 9 people are killed and more than 1,060 are injured in distracted-driving crashes.
+Each day, more than 9 people are wrongfully killed and more than 1,060 are injured in distracted-driving crashes.

 Text messaging involves visual, manual and cognitive distraction.
 It is one of the most dangerous tasks a driver can perform behind the wheel.